ychen-207523/Sentimental-Analyzer-Pro/Takeoverplan.md

 Coding tasks:

 Coding issues have been imported form the previous groups project and have been assigned to team members to take care of.
-- ???? and ???? who have data science backgrounds will focus on issues related to the machine learning and data science aspects of the codebase
+- ???? and ???? who have data science backgrounds will focus on issues related to the machine learning and data science backend of the codebase
-- ???? and ???? will work on issues related to front end user designs
+- Suyash and Matthew will work on issues related to front end user designs
-- Matthew will handel areas relatated to security and user authentication
+- Matthew will handel areas relatated to security and user authentication.
 - ???? will serve as the Testing czar